timm/axe/rational.md

 generation process- the data used to build the model, the search basis of the learner, etc etc

+and some models are over elaborated: too complex.
+Illusionary

 if over constrainted, no solution

 if multi-goal, many solutions. moea rave